elvinngu/Healthy-City-London-Model/README.md

 2. If the number of results in any particular circle exceeds 60, the function will automatically repeat parsing the area with circles of smaller radius to ensure that no result is missed.

+3. [Optional - recommended when parsing an area of larger than 1km] The user can also input the innerwidth argument which will split the large square area to smaller sqaure areas.
+This will make the programme run more efficiently.

+For example, if the user runs a search for a sqaure of area 100km2, the programme will end up using very small circles for the whole area.
+This is due to the high probability of a very dense area in some part of the 100km2 area.
+If the user splits up the 100km2 area into smaller squares to be searched, different radius of circles will be used which will allow a more efficient search of the 100km2 area even when the desnity of places in the area is heterogenous.

 ### Example Usage